matsunagalab/tutorial_hmm/README.md

 ## Getting started

-This tutorial uses Jupyter notebook for illustrating real codes for computing MSM and HMM.
-So, you need to install the Jupyter plathome in your machine.
+This is a hands-on tutorial and uses Jupyter notebook for illustrating real codes for computing MSM and HMM.
+So, you need to install Jupyter in your machine.
 In the case of MacOS, you can install it from python's package system:

 ```
 $ pip3 install jupyterlab
 ```

-Moreover, we use a julia package [MDToolbox.jl](https://github.com/matsunagalab/MDToolbox.jl) for calling specific functions related to MSM and HMM.
-You first need to install julia from the julia [website](https://julialang.org), or in the case MacOS, you can install via Homebrew:
+Also, we use our in-house Julia package [MDToolbox.jl](https://github.com/matsunagalab/MDToolbox.jl) for using functions related to MSM and HMM.
+You need to download and install Julia from the [Julia website](https://julialang.org), or in the case MacOS, you can install via Homebrew:

 ```
 $ brew install julia
 ```

-After installing julia, required packages need to be installed in julia.
+After installing Julia, required packages can be installed as follows,

 ```
 $ julia -e 'using Pkg; Pkg.add(["PyPlot", "IJulia"])'
 $ julia -e 'using Pkg; Pkg.add(Pkg.PackageSpec(url="https://github.com/ymatsunaga/MDToolbox.jl.git", rev="master"))'
-$ julia -e 'using IJulia
+$ julia -e 'using IJulia'
 ```

 Finally, let's download this repository from GitHub: